haoheliu/AudioLDM/README.md

 # Change Log

+**2023-03-04**: Add two more checkpoints, one is small model with more training steps, another is a large model.
+Add model selection in the Gradio APP.

 **2023-02-24**: Add audio-to-audio generation.
 Add test cases.
 Add a pipeline (python function) for audio super-resolution and inpainting.

 **2023-02-15**: Add audio style transfer.
 Add more options on generation.